-OFFICE USE ONLY Date of validation event: 19 th April 2023 Date of approval by Academic Board: 10 th May 2023 Approved Validation Period: September 2023-Septeber 2027 Transitional arrangements approved (if Enter details from section 3 following validation event revalidation) confirming what arrangements are Date and type of revision: Enter the date of any subsequent revisions (Detail the type of revision made and the implementation date) March 2025 - POL406 Criminal Justice replaced with revalidated version POL412 from Sep 24 onwards.
+OFFICE USE ONLY Date of validation event: 19 th April 2023 Date of approval by Academic Board: 10 th May 2023 Approved Validation Period: September 2023-Septeber 2027 Transitional arrangements approved (if revalidation) Enter details from section 3 following validation event confirming what arrangements are Date and type of revision: Enter the date of any subsequent revisions (Detail the type of revision made and the implementation date) March 2025 - POL406 Criminal Justice replaced with revalidated version POL412 from Sep 24 onwards.
+April 2025 - updated assessment strategy for modules SCI557 and SCI638 and removal of some L5 and L6 modules from Sept 25 onwards.